 After college, Phil was approached by several Philadelphia area baseball academies and began providing private, specialized instruction at Diamond Baseball Academy and multiple locations of All-Star Baseball Academy.
-For the past 10 years, Bertolotti has coached youth baseball and softball teaching girls and boys how to play the game the right way.

 As part of the Hornets Baseball 14u staff, Bertolotti will be a valuable and powerful influence on Hornets’ players, teaching and speaking from a place of personal, high level, baseball success.
 He will guide players with the correct fundamentals pertaining to the larger field and will instruct them on advanced thinking and in-game tactics to advance their overall baseball skills.
 During practice, Coach Bertolotti will provide specialized training for position play, hitting, and base running.
 He will serve as assistant head coach and will be a game day base coach.